Money Management: Let Your Profits Run / Cut Your Losses

-One of the old sayings in trading is to let your profits run and cut the losses.
+One of the old sayings in trading is to let your profits run and cut your losses.
 Easier said than done, right?
-In theory, the overall principle is a sound one: it leads to disciplined trading and the account growing.
-In reality, it is not that easy.
+In theory, the overall principle is a sound one: It leads to disciplined trading and the account growing.
+In reality, though, it is not that easy.
 Forex markets are known for the fake moves that are happening all the time.
-Therefore, if one is cutting the losses on a fake move, he/she will end up buying/selling the same pair once again after the move proves to be a fake one.
-Nevertheless, the overall principle is a solid one and we should mention it here on the Forex Trading Academy.
-What should also be done is to highlight the good and bad things about this principle and what the best approach to trading the Forex market is.
+Therefore, if one cuts the losses on a fake move, he/she will end up buying/selling the same pair once again after the move has been proven to be a fake one.
+Nevertheless, the overall principle is a solid one, and it deserves a mention here on the Forex Trading Academy.
+What we should also do is to highlight the good and bad things about this principle, and what the best approach to trading the Forex market is.

 Money Management Principles

-Money management deals with traders following a set of rules designed to protect the trading account from losses.
-Without a proper money management system, succeeding in trading is almost impossible.
-Such a system takes into account losses as well.
+Money management deals with traders following a set of rules designed to protect their trading accounts from losses.
+Without a proper money management system, success in trading is almost impossible.
+Such a system takes into account losses as well as gains.
 If one is trading with the idea that losses can never occur, then the battle is lost before the start.
-The idea is to find a way to navigate through good and bad trades in such a way that over time the trading account is growing.
-The main point is/should be for the account to grow over time.
-In trading, like in life, there are good and bad periods, as nothing goes in one direction only.
-Sometimes there are things that affect traders, outside things, and this will be seen in the trading account.
-In theory, it is very simple: stay focused and follow the trading system.
-The reality is different and this has much to do with the human nature we’re bound to respect.
+The idea is to find a way to navigate through good and bad trades in such a way that over time the trading account grows.
+The main point is (or should be) that the account should grow over time.
+In trading, as in life, there are good and bad periods, as nothing moves in only one direction.
+Sometimes there are things that affect traders – outside things – and this will be seen in the trading account.
+In theory, it is very simple: Stay focused and follow the trading system.
+The reality is different, though, and this has much to do with the human nature we’re bound to respect.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|

 |raceoption||$10||N/A||100%||Read Review||Visit Broker|

 |bolfinancial||$10||Regulated||50%*||Read Review||Visit Broker|